My East Texas

 MYETX is putting the best of East Texas at your fingertips and connecting East Texans by harnessing the power of the web and social media.
 Our fan base is growing every day as more and more people learn about the online magazine that is as unique as the area it promotes.
-MYETX has grown the old fashion way – by word of mouth.
-Today we have several thousand monthly readers and followers.
+MYETX was founded in 2011.
+Today we have thousands of monthly readers and followers.

 East Texas gets its name “Pineywoods” from the fact that the region consists of the Pineywoods ecoregion.
 The area might be considered as the humid portion of the central dissected belt of the Coastal Plains of the United States.
 Most of East Texas is forested, and except the post oak plains, the majority of the forests belong to the mixed type of shortleaf pine and hardwoods.
 Southward, however, along the southern margin of the dissected plains, a tongue of longleaf pines extends into Texas from Louisiana.
 The longleaf portion of East Texas is an area of deep sands underlain at a depth of several feet by well-drained sandy clays.
 Still farther south, extending into the edges of the flat coastal country east of Houston, is a forested area composed of an admixture of loblolly pines and water-tolerant oaks.
 The broad lowlands paralleling the larger streams that flow across East Texas are characterized by a heavy growth of hardwood forests.
 Geologically it is a domal area, and its structural relations are important to the accumulation of oil and gas.